What is machine learning?

 What is deep learning?

 This kind of machine learning is called “deep” because it includes many layers of the neural network and massive volumes of complex and disparate data.
 To achieve deep learning, the system engages with multiple layers in the network, extracting increasingly higher-level outputs.
-For example, a deep learning system that is processing nature images and looking for Gloriosa daisies will – at the first layer – recognise a plant.
+For example, a deep learning system that is processing nature images and looking for Gloriosa daisies will – at the first layer – recognize a plant.
 As it moves through the neural layers, it will then identify a flower, then a daisy, and finally a Gloriosa daisy.
 Examples of deep learning applications include speech recognition, image classification, and pharmaceutical analysis.

 How does machine learning work?